-- The Audit and Finance Committee will be comprised of the Mayor and two Councillors. - Quorum for the committee will be two members. - Members will be appointed annually by the Mayor. - The Committee Chair will be elected by the Committee Members. - The Chief Administrative Officer, or designate, and the Chief Financial Officer will attend meetings to provide input and answer questions.
+- The Corporate Governance and Human Resources Committee will consist of three members of Council. - Members will be appointed annually by the Mayor. - Ouorum for the Committee will be two members. - The Committee Chair will be elected by the Committee members. - The Chief Administrative Officer, or designate, and the Executive Director of Human Resources will attend meetings to provide input and answer questions.